jerch/node-sixel/README.md

 During decoding the decoder will throw an error, if the needed pixel memory exceeds `memoryLimit`.

 Between multiple images the decoder will not free the pixel memory of the previous image.
-This is an optimization to lower allocation and GC pressure of the decoder.
+This is an optimization to lower allocation and GC pressure.
 Call `release` after decoding to explicitly free the pixel memory.

 Rules of thumb regarding memory: